 - Drives on a highway;

-- To show-off or impress someone else
+- To show off or impress someone else

 Note that California considers all public streets and roads to be highways.
+A criminal defense attorney can help you take on this kind of reckless driving charge and any accusations associated with street racing.

 VC 23109(c) and Plea Bargains in California